-The bad news bears are always loud in their opinions that traditionally published books are winning the publishing war and dominating market share against ebooks, and especially over self-publishing.
-While rarely newsworthy, these opinion articles are frequent, and all beat a similar drum that the ebook market is dying.
-But perhaps it is worth taking a step back and thinking about who writes these stories, who they work for, and why they are writing them.
+The bad news bears are always loud in their opinions that traditionally published books are winning the publishing war and dominating market share against ebooks, and especially over self-published ebooks.

-A quick look at the owners of the Big Five book publishers will tell you exactly why these stories are being written so often, and published online and in print news media.
-Because the five biggest book publishers are all owned by companies that have either newspapers or television networks within their group.
-Protect your own.
+A quick look at the owners of the Big Five book publishers will tell you exactly why these stories are being written so often, and published online as well as in print news media.

-Hachette Book Group – Owned by French media company, Lagardère.
+Hachette Book Group – Owned by the French media company, Lagardère.

-HarperCollins Publishers – Owned by US media company, News Corp.
+HarperCollins Publishers – Owned by the US media company, News Corp.

-Macmillan Publishers – Owned by German media group, Holtzbrinck.
+Macmillan Publishers – Owned by the German media group, Holtzbrinck.

-Penguin Random House – Owned by German media company, Bertelsmann.
+Penguin Random House – Owned by the German media company, Bertelsmann.

-Simon and Schuster – Owned by US media company, CBS Corporation.
+Simon and Schuster – Owned by the US media company, CBS Corporation.

 But then a story pops up that is conveniently ignored by those who are writing to protect their employers’ bottom line.
 ‘Apple says iBooks adding 1M new users a week since being preinstalled on iOS 8’.